 Investing in FX vs. traditional investing

 As the above shows, there are some crucial ways these types of trading differ and may appear similar.
 The route you head is a personal choice and depends on which you prefer.
-For those who like fast-paced action and excitement on a liquid market, FX may be the answer.
-If you want to take a more studied approach and invest for extended periods, more traditional assets may be better.
+FX may be the answer for those who like fast-paced action and excitement on a liquid market.
+More traditional assets may be better if you want to take a more studied approach and invest for extended periods.
 Whatever option you go for, one thing is for sure – technology will be a large part of it.
 From the online platforms you trade with to the online charts you analyze and websites you use for expert advice, tech is a major part of this thriving industry.